vmapetr/azure-pipelines-image-generation/docs/debuggingFailedBuilds.md

 ![Resource group from log screenshot](/docs/resources/resourceGroupName.png "Resource group from log screenshot")

 Log into the Azure Portal.
-Find that resource group under "Resource groups."
+Find that resource group under `Resource groups`.
 You should see the resources for the Packer build:

 ![Packer resource group in Azure screenshot](/docs/resources/packerResourceGroup.png "Packer resource group in Azure screenshot")

 ## Step 3: Connect to the VM
 Select the VM in the resource group.
-Click "Connect:"
+Click `Connect:`

 This will download an RDP file.
 Open that and enter the credentials found in the JSON file you pass to `packer build`: